denten-books/plain-text/1-chapter.md

 production of textuality today emerged from an amalgamation of automated
 equipment: among them the telegraph, the typewriter, and the calculator.
 Add to that list the loom, the music box, the radio, and the film camera [^ln1-ceruzzi].
-Each of these machines left an imprint on the structure of our everyday engagement with computational devices.
+Each of these machines left an imprint on our everyday engagement with computational devices.

-It is important to keep these intertwined material lineages in mind because each brings with it a different set of values and priorities.
+It is important to keep the intertwined material lineages of computation in mind because each brings with it a different set of values and priorities.
 As complex computational systems continue to play an ever greater part in our lives, from affecting family relations to health and nutrition (think social media and personal activity trackers), we are increasingly faced with a host of conflicting choices.
-When building systems that structure human experience, do we privilege agency or efficiency, privacy or connectivity, elegance or complexity?
-These are not choices that should be left to a calculator.
+When building systems that give form to human experience, should we privilege agency or efficiency, privacy or connectivity, elegance or complexity?
+These are not choices that can be left to a calculator.
 Systems, in themselves, do not contain values.
 Rather, values are imposed from without.
 The question then becomes one of ends and means.
 A calculator is most "efficient" when operating on binary data.
 Efficiency and complexity are goods for the task of calculation.
 A democratic vision of a just society places value on open deliberation and consensus building.
 Humans prefer to manipulate texts and images.
 Undeniably, computers participate in social transformation: used to make war and to create art.
-What is your machine optimized for?
+What are our machines optimized for?
 The passive voice points to the root of the problem.
 A computational mechanism that extends agency should embody values that correspond to the agent of the action.